Eyevinn/node-cat/readme.md

 - HTTP and CloudFront Lambda handlers supporting
   - Validation and parsing of tokens
   - Handle automatic renewal of tokens
+  - Token usage count using store plugins (see further down for available plugins)

 ## Claims Validation Support